 They felt invasive.
 They felt way too close to home.

 Depression was pretty common in my household as a child.
 My grandmother committed suicide over 37 years ago, and many of my immediate family members also deal with a similar fight.
 Still, even with depression so present in our family circle – we never talk about it.
 We all know it exists.
 We all know we are fighting the same fight, but we go along with our day to day interactions without addressing the issues.
 We’ve pushed those big elephants further and further into the corner, until they’ve become this sort of shrine that we aren’t allowed to talk about or visit.

 I don’t know if this is just with me, but depression has always had such a negative connotation.
-Growing up, my father (along with members of his church) believed depression wasn’t real.
-They didn’t understand how it could truly overcome someone, and they thought medication was nearly sinful.
-For some reason, that has stuck with me – no matter how hard I’ve tried to fight it.
+Growing up, my father believed depression wasn’t real.
+He didn’t understand how it could truly overcome someone.
+For some reason, that has stuck with me, no matter how hard I’ve tried to fight it.
 I’ve struggled with depression for years, but I’ve never wanted to admit it.
 Not even to myself.
 I’ve refused to see doctors or take medications because I didn’t want to be labeled.
 I didn’t want anyone to think I had anything else working against me.